 Will installing a skylight safety screen void my roof warranty?

 The Skylight Defender safety screen will not void your roof warranty.
 It is installed using a non-penetrating compression system and fastens directly to the skylight frame.

 Is it better to install a safety screen or replace the skylight?

-Unless the skylight is damaged and clearly in need of replacing, we recommend installing a safety screen on all skylights whether newer or older.
-Replacing a skylight is incredibly expensive, and even safety-rated “load-bearing” skylights often do not meet current safety requirements and would require a screen or guardrail anyways.
+Unless the skylight is damaged and clearly in need of replacement, we recommend installing a skylight safety screen on all skylights, whether newer or older.
+Replacing a skylight is incredibly expensive, and even safety-rated “load-bearing” skylights often do not meet current safety requirements and would require a screen or skylight guardrail anyways.

 What does it cost to install a skylight?

 The cost of replacing a skylight depends on several factors, including the roof slope, ease of access and the type of skylight being installed.
 This can drive expenses up to as high as $1500 or more per skylight.
 Where possible, the preferable option is to install proper safety measures such as a screen rather than replace the skylight entirely.

 What are the general industry requirements for skylights?

 OSHA regulations state four types of fall protection for skylight safety: skylight safety screens or covers, guardrail systems, travel restraint systems, and personal fall arrest systems.